mlabs-haskell/clb/docs/reports/ms6/article.md

 In this article, we look at testing with **CLB** - a Cardano emulator developed by MLabs.
-We show how CLB and related tools can be used in various testing approaches when building dApps on Cardano.
+We show how CLB and related tools can be used in various testing scenarios when building dApps on Cardano.

 This article concludes our work on CLB Catalyst